johnbrumley/desma158/day-2.md

 We’ll eventually cover everything again, but are there any burning questions that you’re curious about now?

 ## Parts of Unity that Roll-a-ball covers
-Lighting and Materials, Rigidbody Component / Physics, Vectors, Colliders / Triggers, UI / TextMeshPro, Input System, Prefabs
+- Lighting and Materials
+- Rigidbody Component / Physics
+- Vectors, Colliders
+- Triggers, UI
+- TextMeshPro
+- Input System, Prefabs

 While the tutorial only introduces each one, we'll eventually spend more time covering each one in depth.